Etymology of Gurpurab

 The birth anniversary of Guru Nanak usually falls on the month of November and may vary according to the lunar Indian calendar.
 The celebrations usually last for three days and generally 2 days prior to the birthday, Akhand Path is performed in the gurdwaras.
 The Sikh procession led by the Panj Piare and the palanquin of Guru Granth Sahib is done a day before the birth anniversary.
 The procession is followed by teams of singers singing hymns, brass bands playing different tunes and the Gatka teams showing their swordsmanship.

-On the Gurpurab day, the Divan begins early in morning at about 4 or 5 a.m. with the singing of Asa-di-var and hymns from Guru Granth Sahib.
-Sometimes katha, religious and Sikh Historical lectures and recitation of poems in praise of the Guru follow it.
-Sikhs visit gurudwaras where special programmes are arranged and (religious songs) sung.
+On the Gurpurab day, the Divan begins early in morning at about 4 or 5 a.m. with the singing of Ardas and hymns from Guru Granth Sahib.
+Sometimes katha, religious and Sikh historical lectures and recitation of poems in praise of the Guru follow it.
+Sikhs visit gurdwaras where special programmes are arranged.
 Kirtan- Darbars and Amrit Sanchar ceremonies are also held in the Gurdwara hall.
-After the Ardas and distribution of Karah Parshad (sweet pudding) the Langar is served to one and all and there is kirtan till late in the night.
+After the Ardas and distribution of Karah Prasad, which is a sweet pudding, the Langar is served to one and all and there is kirtan till late in the night.

 The birth and death anniversary of Guru Gobind Singh is celebrated in a similar way to that of Guru Nanak’s.
 The main celebration in Gurpurab is same with the continuous recitation of the Akhand Path, procession, kirtan, religious discourses, Ardas, Karah Prasad and langar.